 - Printing is available using a USB drive or the Print Anywhere service for a fee.

-Desktop Computers are available to library card holders at the eight library locations.
+Desktop Computers are available for free to library members at all eight library locations.

 Desktop Computer Borrowing Policy

-- Patrons can make same day reservations while at the library.
+- Members can make same day reservations while at the library.

 - Printing in color and black & white is available for a fee.